 A week earlier Hand had sold his 1934 Cup winner Solvista at Smiley’s auction.
 He had purchased Solvista for 250 guineas from Norm Craven who had brought the horse to WA from Victoria.
-His win in 1934, with Jack Keys at the reins, was his sixth start for Hand and his fourth win and took his earnings for Hand to 940 pounds.
+His win in 1934, with Jack Keys at the reins, was his sixth start for Hand and his fourth win and took his earnings for Hand to £940.

 The 1935 WA Pacing Cup was the first race run as a straight out race since the inaugural Cup in 1913 and in 1935 a total of 19 horses faced the starter who used the rubber strand start for the first time in Cup history.

-Cloud (2nd), Swift Lady (5th), Louis Again (12th) and Lee Tennessee 13th.
+Cloud (2nd), Swift Lady (5th), Louis Again (12th) and Lee Tennessee (13th) in 1943.
 A total of seven heats were run in 1942 and first and second in each heat qualified for the final.